minhanhkhuat/minhanh.intern.focusbear/clean_code.md

 2. How did refactoring improve maintainability?

 Refactoring extracts the repetitive blocks into a single centralized, reusable utility function.
-If the business requirements or calculation rules change in the future, developers only need to update the code in **one single place**.
+If the business requirements or calculation rules change in the future, developers only need to update the code in one single place.
 Every file referencing that utility instantly inherits the update, which guarantees system consistency, reduces human error, and keeps code footprints clean.

 ---